Source Credentials Leading Practices

 Consider the following source credentials leading practices:

-Provide an account used exclusively by your Coveo Cloud source.
+Provide an account used only by your Coveo Cloud source.

-The account password should not be forced to change regularly or expire automatically.
+The account password shouldn’t be forced to change regularly or expire automatically.

 Otherwise, you will need to also change the source Password value each time the password changes to prevent source Refresh/Rescan/Rebuild authentication errors.